Empowering Your Early Labor Experience: Tips for Expecting Parents

 6. Soak or Shower

 A warm bath or shower can ease tension and allow labor to build gradually.
 Use upright or side-lying positions in the tub to rest while labor continues.
+The warmth can be soothing and help you relax.

 7. Stay Connected to Purpose

 This is the beginning of a holy and powerful journey.
 Use Scripture, affirmations, and music to stay centered and grounded in peace.
+These practices can help you maintain focus and positivity.

 (All of these methods can be updated to reflect your personal choices and beliefs.)